tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 }
 ```

 * Just like Python, in Solidity an `if statement` is the keyword `if` followed by a condition that evaluates to `true` or `false`.
-However, unlike Python, in Solidity, the conditions are contained inside the parenthesis.
+However, unlike Python, in Solidity, the conditions are contained inside the parentheses.

 * Take note that just like when we define the body of a function in Solidity, the body of an `if statement` is also contained in curly brackets.